rodrigocan/calculator-vue/README.md

 # calculator-vue
-A Javascript calcular built in Vue
+A Javascript calculator built in Vue